 Based on a short story by famous Bengali litterateur Mahasweta Devi, RUDAALI is considered one of the best movies by feminist Indian director Kalpana Lazmi.
 It chronicles the hard life of a woman of Rajasthan, namely Shanichari (by Dimple Kapadia) who is chased by bad luck since she is deserted by her mother after her father’s death.
 Marriage with an alcoholic person only adds to her suffering and despite living in abject poverty with her mentally challenged son, she never allows herself to breakdown.

-Dimple Kapadia won the National Film Award for Best Actress, Filmfare Award for Critics Best Actress and two other awards at Damascus International Film Festival (Best Actress) and Asia Pacific Film Festival (Best Actress) for her role of Shanichari in the film.
+Dimple Kapadia won the National Film Award for Best Actress, Filmfare Award for Critics Best Actress and two other awards at Damascus International Film Festival (Best Female Movie Characters) and Asia Pacific Film Festival (Best Actress) for her role of Shanichari in the film.

 This Prakash Jha film could easily claim to be listed among the best 10 women oriented Bollywood films for its protagonist Ketki (by Madhuri Dixit).
 She is a bold woman who fights for the rights of her own and also other women in society.
 Ketki dares fighting against the injustice done by the landlords and also revenges her husband’s death.